-6. Seeking Everyday Holiness Course details 10 minutes
+6. Seeking Everyday Holiness Course details

 As a reminder, your synagogue or organization sets the fee and collects registration for your participants.
 We suggest you prepare flyers to give out with all the details of the course, including dates, times, place and registration fees.

-Let them know as part of the program they will receive a copy of the book, Everyday Holiness, by Alan Morinis, or send them to Amazon.com to purchase the book themselves.
+Let them know as part of the program they need to purchase a copy of the book, Everyday Holiness, by Alan Morinis, available at Amazon and other booksellers.

 Generally the course will last 20 weeks, meeting every other week, however you may create a schedule that works best for your community.
-The middot covered in Seeking Everyday Holiness are humility, patience, order, equanimity, honor, truth, moderation, responsibility and trust.
+The middot covered in Gates of Everyday Holiness are humility, patience, order, equanimity, honor, truth, moderation, responsibility, and trust.